AcademySoftwareFoundation/OpenPBR/GOVERNANCE.md

   matters relating to OpenPBR that affect multiple projects.
 - Maintainance and administration of the OpenPBR GitHub repository.
 - Coordinating technical direction of the project.
-- Coordinatng marketing, events, and communications regarding OpenPBR.
+- Coordinating marketing, events, and communications regarding OpenPBR.

 Within the TSC there are two key subgroups: **Voting Members**, who take on formal responsibiities for maintaining the OpenPBR project and vote when